tonyjmartinez/nba-film-room/README.md

 </html>
 ```

-Serve the API and open this file in a browser to view the scraped results.
+Start the API and then open `public/index.html` in a browser to view the scraped results.

 ## Deploying from your phone